 If you, like millions of Americans, are currently managing a loved one’s care on your own, then you understand the demands and the level of commitment that’s required.
 And it’s likely, whether consciously or sub-consciously, that you realize that’s probably not the best way forward long term.

 We see it all too often that while struggling under the weight of this emotional decision, too many families hesitate, or even worse, they never do decide on a proper Memory Care solution for their loved ones.
-So if only one point from this article really sticks with you, let it be this:
+If only one point from this article really sticks with you, let it be this:

 When caring for a loved one with Alzheimer’s or another cognitive diagnosis, you shouldn’t go it alone.
 In fact, overcoming the stigma and asking for help can unlock in very short order a vastly improved way of life for not just your loved one, but for your entire family.